ramankumarlive/manageddisksendtoendencryptionpreview/README.md

        }
    }
    ```
+6. VM Size upgrade will result in validation to check if the new VM size supports the EncryptionAtHost feature.

 ## Enable end to end encryption for disks attached to a VM with customer managed keys (CMK)